-- The holder may contribute to the RDSP of an eligible beneficiary - The holder may rollover an eligible amount into the RDSP - The issuer submits RDSP transactions to the Canada Disability Savings Program (CDSP) - The RDSP may receive the CDSG and the CDSB - The RDSP may receive a provincial payment from a designated provincial program or a similar program - Contributions, rollovers, the CDSG, the CDSB and provincial payments may generate earnings - ESDC sends an annual statement of grant entitlement to holders - The holder may request a transfer to another RDSP issuer
+- The holder may contribute to the RDSP of an eligible beneficiary. - The holder may rollover an eligible amount into the RDSP. - The issuer submits RDSP transactions to the Canada Disability Savings Program (CDSP) system. - The RDSP may receive the CDSG and the CDSB. - The RDSP may receive a provincial payment from a designated provincial program or a similar program. - Contributions, rollovers, the CDSG, the CDSB and provincial payments may generate earnings. - The holder may make a Disability Tax Credit (DTC) election to keep the plan open for up to five years after a loss of DTC eligibility. - ESDC sends an annual statement of grant entitlement to holders. - The holder may request a transfer to another RDSP issuer.